 Here are the five most common ways to pay for college:

-- Student loans: Student loans are loans you take out from the federal government or a private lender that can help you pay for school.
-These loans will have to be repaid.
+- Student loans: Federal student loans are loans you take out from the federal government.
+Private student loans that can help you pay for school are also available from private lenders.
+These are loans, so of course they will have to be repaid.

 - Work-study programs: With a work-study program, you’ll earn assistance to pay for your tuition in exchange for part-time employment.

 - Scholarships: Scholarships are financial awards given to students to help them fund their higher education.
-These are usually based on merit and don’t have to be repaid.
-Graduate students can choose from hundreds of scholarships to apply for.
+These are usually based on merit and based on academic achievement and don’t have to be repaid.
+Students can choose from hundreds of graduate school scholarships to apply for.

-4 Ways to Find Grad School Scholarships, Fellowships, and Grants
+4 Ways to Find Graduate School Scholarships, Fellowships, and Grants

-Many graduate students will resort to taking out student loans but this means you’ll start your career with a heavy debt load.
+Many graduate students will resort to taking out student loans, but this means you’ll start your career with a lot of student loan debt.
 But according to Sallie Mae, only 15% of graduate students will use grants, fellowships, scholarships, or tuition waivers to cover their tuition costs.

 Use a Scholarship Search Engine